ls1-sys-prog-course-archive-SoSe22/task8-container/README.md

 - /proc/self/fd/1 -> dev/stdout
 - /proc/self/fd/2 -> dev/stderr

-In `/etc` the nix sandbox only creates a minimal set of files:
+In `/etc` the Nix sandbox only creates a minimal set of files:

 It should contain `/etc/group`, `/etc/passwd` and `/etc/hosts`:

-The content of `/etc/group` is as follow:
+The content of `/etc/group` is as follows:

 ```
 root:x:0: